bet-no-loss/bet-no-loss/README.md

 - Week 1
 Players bet on a sport event during week 1.
 - Week 2
-The total amount of bets (all players included) is then staked in DeFi during week 2.
+    - The total amount of bets (all players included) is then staked in DeFi during week 2.
+    - The sport event occurs
+    - The oracle makes the event outcome available.
 - Week 3
-    - The oracle makes the event outcome available.
-    - The contract withdraws the interests accrued in DeFi, substracts the platform fees.
+    - Bet-no-loss withdraws the interests accrued in DeFi, substracts the platform fees.
     - The remaining can be split between winners according to their share in the total deposit value.
 - Each winner can then withdraw his/her interests proportionally to his/her initial stake.
 - Each player can also withdraw his/her stake.